Skip to main content

 Configuration model

 In order to fully interact with the sample Verge3D scene, we need to setup a configuration model that has 3 features: Height, Thickness, and Corners.
-It is important to use the same names and codes as the sample model:

 Sample model